itkis/csv-coordinates/README.md

 # csv-coordinates
-Tool to convert coordinates from CSV file another format
+Tool to convert coordinates in CSV file to another format